CIS565-Fall-2017/Project4-CUDA-Rasterizer/README.md

 * How might this feature be optimized beyond your current implementation?

+## Base Code Tour

+You will be working primarily in two files: `rasterize.cu`, and `rasterizeTools.h`.
+Within these files, areas that you need to complete are marked with a `TODO` comment.
+Areas that are useful to and serve as hints for optional features are marked with `TODO (Optional)`.
+Functions that are useful for reference are marked with the comment `CHECKITOUT`. **You should look at all TODOs and CHECKITOUTs before starting!** There are not many.

+* `src/rasterize.cu` contains the core rasterization pipeline.
+  * A few pre-made structs are included for you to use, but those marked with TODO will also be needed for a simple rasterizer.
+As with any part of the base code, you may modify or replace these as you see fit.

+* `src/rasterizeTools.h` contains various useful tools
+  * Includes a number of barycentric coordinate related functions that you may find useful in implementing scanline based rasterization.

+* `util/utilityCore.hpp` serves as a kitchen-sink of useful functions.

 ## Rasterization Pipeline

 Possible pipelines are described below.
 Pseudo-type-signatures are given.